-The Switching in Transmission and Distribution Substations Application, ,AEL-SST-01,, has been designed to study the most common operations carried out in these substations, such as, transference of the electrical service from the first busbar to the second busbar without interruptions of electrical supply, distribution through two lines in parallel, switching on/off of loads, commanding logic switch-disconnector, etc.
+The Switching in Transmission and Distribution Substations Application, "AEL-SST-01", has been developed by EDIBON to study the most common operations carried out in these substations, such as, transference of the electrical service from the first busbar to the second busbar without interruptions of electrical supply, distribution through two lines in parallel, switching on/off of loads, commanding logic switch-disconnector, etc.

 To demonstrate these basic principles of working, this application includes two types of busbar modules:

-• Coupling busbar module, it consists of one coupling three-phase circuit breaker between the busbars and two three-phase disconnectors, which allows coupling the two busbars.
+- Coupling busbar module.
+This module consists of one coupling three-phase circuit breaker between the busbars and two three-phase disconnectors, which allows coupling the two busbars.

-In addition, this application includes a network analyzer to measure voltages of different points, currents, power flows of the different feeders, etc. or a three-phase switch that can be controlled manually or remotely to supply or switch off the current flow.
+In addition, this application includes a network analyzer to measure voltages of different points of the busbars, line currents, power flows in the different feeders, etc. and a three-phase switch that can be controlled manually or remotely to supply or switch off the current flow.

-The AEL-SST-01 has been designed to be combined with the rest of AEL-TI applications in order to form a system in which the user can learn concepts about generation, transmission, distribution and power consumption.
+The "AEL-SST-01" application has been designed to be combined with the rest of the EDIBON´s power generation applications and to form a system between them to study concepts on energy generation, transmission, distribution and power consumption.